akrmn/setlan/README.md

 ease of use of the tools Alex and Happy.

 ### Current Status
-The Lexer is working as expected.
+The Parser and Lexer are working as expected.

 ### Problems?
 None yet.